-- map x to a fixed number of features $\mathbf{h}(x) \in \mathbb{R}^D$ - map h(x) to K scores (a.k.a. logits), for example, linearly: Wh(x) + b - constrain the outputs to the probability simplex
+- map x to a fixed number of features h(x) ∈ R^D - map h(x) to K scores (a.k.a. logits), for example, linearly: Wh(x) + b - constrain the outputs to the probability simplex

 This will map any x that we can 'featurise' to a Categorical pmf.
-Crucially, no matter how large $\mathcal{X}$ is, it only takes $K \times D + K$ parameters.
+Crucially, no matter how large \mathcal{X} is, it only takes $K \times D + K$ parameters.
+The ability to 'encode' an arbitrary x into a D-dimensional space is essential for our parameterisation.